VforJuvenile/CassandraBackup/ReadMe.md

     args: [ "while true; do sleep 30; done;" ]
 ```

-> Note: Your statefulset cassandra needs to have persistent volume.
-The persistent volume usually bounded by fixed name using Persistent volume claim.
-This makes cassandra storage resilient even we kill the POD like the way we are doing on this steps by adding and removing the infinite sleep.
+> Note: Your statefulset cassandra needs to have persistent volume (PV).
+The persistent volume usually bounded by fixed name using persistent volume claim (PVC).
+This makes cassandra storage resilient even if we kill the POD like the way we are doing on these steps by adding and removing the infinite sleep.

 ## TODO